 B.S. in Geography (cum laude): Brigham Young University, August 2002

-Rowley, Rex J. 2013.
+Rowley, Rex J. 2013 (paperback in 2014).
 Everyday Las Vegas: Local Life in a Tourist Town.
 Reno: University of Nevada Press, 272 p.
 Everyday Las Vegas, Home Page

-Rex J. Rowley.
-Forthcoming, 2013.
-“Faith Islands in Hedonopolis: Ambivalent Adaptation in Las Vegas,” in The Changing World Religion Map, edited by Stanley D. Brunn, New York: Springer.
+Rowley, Rex J. 2015.
+“Faith Islands in Hedonopolis: Ambivalent Adaptation in Las Vegas,” in The Changing World Religion Map: Sacred Places, Identities, Practices and Politics, Volume 4, edited by Stanley D. Brunn, 2265-2284.
+Dordrecht, The Netherlands: Springer.